Mineo Aayamaguchi, Inner Color, 10/18/1984, performance announcement mailer.

 Artists’ Books Collection

-The Franklin Furnace Artists’ Books Collection is now housed on the campus of Pratt Institute in Brooklyn.
+The Franklin Furnace Artists’ Books Collection is now housed on the campus of Pratt Institute.
 This research resource is made available to the faculty and students of Pratt as well as artists, curators, and the general public for study, enjoyment, and exhibition.

 Read more…